 In the “Yambaru National Park” where the primeval forest spreads, one can experience the subtropical nature while encountering rare fauna and flora through activities like trekking and kayaking.

 From the second day onwards, you will travel across to Kerama Islands (Aka Island, Zamami Island and Tokashiki Island) that designated as National Park in 2014.
 The surrounding ocean where 250 kinds of coral inhabit, is a paradise for sea animals.
 Experience activities like Nordic walking, whale watching, diving, and SUP (stand-up paddle boarding) and absorb the beautiful nature that can only be experienced at remote islands.

-“Yambaru” in the northern part of Okinawa main island aimis for a World Natural Heritage site.
+“Yambaru” is in the northern part of Okinawa main island with full of nature.

 Along the coastline, jewelry-like emerald green shines endlessly as if guiding me to the land of paradise.

 Japan’s largest subtropical forest is a jungle full of gigantic plants with various types of tree ferns.

 As I headed further into the waterfall led by the colorful butterflies and dragonflies, I met a cute forest inhabitant “Kinobori-tokage” (Okinawa tree lizard) by chance, and if you listen carefully to the sound of nature you will hear the beautiful singing voices of birds.

 The forest filled with breaths of life gently stimulated my senses.